irosica/devops-github-actions-demo/README.md

 3. Finally, when develop is merged into master, it reproduces an automated deploy on our PROD org.

 ## Considerations
 This approach is simplified, we could make our branching strategy a little more complex, depending on the needs and size of your project.
+It is clear that we didn't have touched the UAT/SIT environment.

 ## Read All About It